chepkuruipurity/Codewars/README.md

 # Codewars
-Codewars challenge problems in python
+Codewars challenge problems in python and javascript